frozaken/PyFinder/README.md

 # PyFinder
-A short command line tool to find python package dependancies in your python propjects To install it:
+A short command line tool to find python package dependancies in your python projects To install it:
 ```bash
 mkdir build